LauraMooney/Simply-Weather/README.md

 ﻿# Simply-Weather

-JavaScipt SPA created with Node.ja and Express
+JavaScipt SPA created with Node.js and Express